 - 1. Wear sneakers, closed shoes, or snow boots.

 - 2. Sit on swing properly and swing correctly.

 - 3. No rough play.

 - 4. Follow age limits on equipment.

 - 5. Do not jump off of the equipment.

 - 6. One person on a slide at a time.

 - 7. Go feet first on slide.

 - 8. Do not throw any objects in the playground area.

 - 9. Walk in the playground area.

 - 10. Use appropriate language.

 - 11. Stay in clear view.

 USE OF PLAYGROUND EQUIPMENT

-In order to comply with safety guidelines, the age limit restriction stickers will be closely adhered to during school hours.
-Students under the age of five will not be allowed to use the larger playground equipment.
+In order to comply with safety guidelines, the age limit restriction stickers will be closely adhered to during school hours on all playground equipment.